Bycatch, marine life and the future of fisheries in the CLME+ region

 REBYC-III CLME+ is testing practical ways to reduce harmful interactions.

-Led by the Food and Agriculture Organization of the United Nations (FAO), supported by the Global Environment Facility (GEF) and executed by The University of the West Indies, St. Augustine Campus, Faculty of Food and Agriculture, the four-year REBYC-III CLME+ project is responding to this challenge in the participating countries Barbados, Guyana, Suriname and Trinidad and Tobago.
-Through practical interventions such as gear modification, alternative fishing methods, deterrent devices, and improved handling and release practices for dolphins, sea turtles, sharks and rays, the project seeks to not only reduce the chances of vulnerable animals being caught in the first place, but also improve their chances of survival when interactions do happen.
+Implemented by the Food and Agriculture Organization of the United Nations (FAO), financed by the Global Environment Facility (GEF), and executed by The University of the West Indies, St. Augustine Campus, Faculty of Food and Agriculture, the four-year REBYC-III CLME+ project is responding to this challenge in Barbados, Guyana, Suriname, and Trinidad and Tobago.

 A healthier ocean for the long term.